openstack/devstack/tools/xen/README.md

 ------------------------
 Install XenServer 5.6 on a clean box.
-Here are some sample Xenserver network settings for when you are just getting started (I used settings like this using a lappy + cheap wifi router):
+Here are some sample Xenserver network settings for when you are just getting started (I use settings like this with a lappy + cheap wifi router):

 * XenServer Host IP: 192.168.1.10
 * XenServer Netmask: 255.255.255.0